DeLand-Weldon High School: Current building

-On December 7, 1957 the citizens of Unit #57 voted to build and equip a new high school on the county line midway between the two communities.
-The new building was erected at a cost of approximately $550,000 and provides for a four-year school, with provisions in the future to add four rooms to accommodate the seventh and eighth grades of both communities.
-Therefore, during the ten-year interim, the schools of DeLand-Weldon Unit #57 moved toward the original long range goal set in 1948.
+On December 7, 1957, district voters approved building and equipping a new high school on the county line midway between the two communities.
+The building was erected at a cost of approximately $550,000 as a four-year high school, with provision for adding four rooms to house the seventh and eighth grades of both communities.
+The district's elementary and middle schools now share the same campus.